rmolinari/data_structures/README.md

 The single-point queries run in O(log n) time, where n is the size of P, while `enumerate_3_sided` runs in O(m + log n), where m is the number of points actually enumerated.

+The implementation is in `MaxPrioritySearchTree` (MaxPST for short), so called because internally the structure is, among other things, a max-heap on the y-coordinates.

+These queries appear rather abstract at first but there are interesting applications.
+See, for example, section 4 of McCreight[^mccreight], keeping in mind that the data structure in that paper is actually a _MinPST_.

 Here compass directions are the natural ones in the x-y plane with the positive x-axis pointing east and the positive y-axis pointing north.
 "Left", "right", and "highest" mean "west", "east", and "north".
-The use of both compass directions and left/right/highest is confusing but comes from the papers.
-We will probably switch them all to compass-words soon.
+The use of both compass- and spatial-directions is confusing but comes from the papers.
+There is an open issue to make this more consistent.

-The implementation is in `MaxPrioritySearchTree`.

-See the papers McCreight[^mccreight] and De et al.[^de_2011]

-De et al. generalize the structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can also answer queries in the southeast and southwest quadrants.[^de_2013] But the presentiation is hard to follow in places and the pseudocode is buggy.
-See the fragmentary code in the class `MinMaxPrioritySearchTree` for further details.
+De et al. generalize the structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can also answer queries in the southeast and southwest quadrants of the query point and in a downwards-infinite box.[^de_2013] (Otherwise we need to either implement a _MinPST_ data structure - which is a duplication of work for the programmer - or create a separate _MaxPST_ with points under the mapping (x,
+y) -> (x, -y), which is a duplication of work for the computer.)
+But the presentiation is hard to follow in places and the pseudocode is buggy.
+See the comments in the fragmentary class `MinMaxPrioritySearchTree` for further details.

 ### Segment Tree